-The tumor tissue samples will be coded with the patient number and stored for up to a maximum 15 years after the last patient visit for the study at a facility selected by the sponsor.
+The tumor tissue samples will be coded with the patient number and stored for up to a maximum 15 years after the last patient visit for the study unless otherwise determined by government or local law, at a facility selected by the sponsor.
 The samples and any data generated from them can only be linked back to the patient by investigator site personnel.
 The duration allows the sponsor to respond to regulatory requests related to the study drug.
 Tumor specimens submitted as a FFPE tissue block will be returned to the sites by end of study or upon request.